-The Master Programme in Applied Biotechnology is carefully designed for ambitious future professionals, who wish to specialise in the field of biotechnology and at the same time, would like to gain exposure in project management and entrepreneurship.
-The unique curriculum allows students to choose between academia and industry for their future career.
-You will meet both Swedish and international students and teachers in this programme, which will help you to build up a valuable network during and after your studies.
+The Master Programme in Applied Biotechnology is carefully designed for ambitious future professionals who wish to specialise in the field of biotechnology and at the same time, want to gain exposure in project management and entrepreneurship.
+Your studies will benefit from the close proximity to the biotechnology industry in Uppsala, with collaborations with biotech companies and authorities generating a stimulating educational environment.

 Located right in the strongest biotechnology cluster in Sweden, Uppsala has been a centre for pioneering and high quality biotechnological research for many decades.
 Uppsala houses a great number of small and large biotech companies.
 Collaborations between Uppsala University, biotech companies, the University hospital and national food and medicine authorities generate a stimulating educational environment.
 Thus, Uppsala University is the premium choice for your biotechnology studies.

-Instruction is closely related to current research, and a majority of the teachers and lecturers in the programme are active researchers with substantial specialist knowledge.
-Through our close contact with the industry, you will also meet people with experience from biotechnological work outside the University.
+The course contents and the study materials are closely related to current research, and a majority of the teachers and lecturers in the programme are active researchers with substantial knowledge.
+In various courses you will also meet teachers and guest lecturers from biotechnology industry with experience of work outside the University.

 The biotechnical industry is advancing across the whole world, not least in Sweden and Uppsala.
 The labour market is expected to grow over the coming years.

 Uppsala University has an excellent reputation, and having a Master's degree in Applied Biotechnology from Uppsala University will provide you with an internationally recognised education that opens doors to graduate studies or a career in the biotechnical industry, in Sweden and abroad.